 There are not, technically, many right or wrong ways to use a shampoo bar as what works for one person may not work for another but there are some important tips for long hair especially.

 The first thing we recommend is to not incorporate other routines or methods into your shampoo bar to begin with.
-You need to figure how the bar will work for you first before bringing in other third party products - there is nothing wrong at all in using a conditioner after washing your hair but we would advise against using anything on your hair beforehand as this can affect the initial outcome of the bar.
-The key is to start subtle.
+You need to figure how the bar will work for you first before bringing in other third party products - there is nothing wrong at all in using a conditioner after washing your hair (highly recommended for long or thick hair) but we would advise against using anything on your hair beforehand as this can affect the initial outcome of the bar.

 For short hair, gain a lather in your hands or by rubbing the bar on your hair.
 Some prefer to rub the bar into their hair, some don't, try both methods and see what works for you.
 Standing under a warm shower and rubbing the bar into your hair helps achieve a high lather for most people, but don't go overboard as you'll shorten the life of your bar.
 Feel free to leave the lather on your hair for a few minutes to allow the oils and butters to penetrate your hair.